signalfx/signalfx-agent/docs/monitors/collectd-consul.md

 - [/health/state/any](https://www.consul.io/api/health.html#list-checks-in-state)

+### Agent Statsd listener
 If running Consul version below 0.9.1, configure the Consul agents that are to be monitored to send telemetry to a SignalFx Agent instance by adding the below configuration to Consul agents configuration file:

 ```
 {"telemetry":
   {"statsd_address": "<agent host>:<agent port, default 8125>"}
 }
 ```

-This monitor should be be configured with the `telemetryServer: true` option set. start a UDP server listening at above host and port.
+This monitor should then be be configured with the `telemetryServer: true` option set.
+This will start a UDP server listening on `0.0.0.0:8125` by default.

 Monitor Type: `collectd/consul`